 Stones River National BattlefieldMurfreesboro

-The Battle of Stones River began on the last day of 1862 and was one of the bloodiest conflicts of the Civil War.
-The website offers historical information about the battle for those who cannot visit in person.
+The Battle of Stones River began on the last day of 1862 and became one of the bloodiest conflicts of the Civil War.
+The battle produced important military and political gains for the Union, and it changed forever the people who lived and fought here.

 Adventure Science CenterNashville